programmarchy/directus-extension-copilot/README.md

 pnpm build
 ```

-To spare you any trouble, I removed the `dist` folder from `.gitignore` so that you can skip this step if it causes any trouble.
+To spare you any trouble, I included the `dist` folder so you can skip having to build the extension yourself.

 ## Installation